k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: alchemy recipe was dependent on order of which potion was dipped into another potion
 - Fix: charge to #loot pet inside shop standing on free spot II
+- Change how Druid wildshape hitpoints are calculated